- About Us

 Funding will be available for high quality interdisciplinary basic, translational or clinical research proposals addressing the neurobiology of disorders which are characterized by the interface of stress, pain and emotion, with an emphasis on sex-related differences.

-a) Submit a one-page Letter of Intent (LOI) and full CV for review by e-mail to Deborah Ackerman (firstname.lastname@example.org) by April 1, 2007;
+1. Submit a one-page Letter of Intent (LOI) and full CV for review by e-mail by April 1, 2008 to Deborah Ackerman firstname.lastname@example.org.

-b) The Review Committee will evaluate letters of intent and invite selected investigators to submit full pilot proposals by April 15, 2007;
+2. The Review Committee will evaluate letters of intent and invite selected investigators to submit full pilot proposals by April 15, 2008.

 Criteria for selection include:

 1. Quality and originality of the proposed research;

 2. Eligibility and credentials of PI and Co-investigators (if included);

 3. Relatedness to the Center themes and mission (interface of stress, pain and emotion, with an emphasis on sex-related differences).

 4. Use of at least one of the CNS Cores

 5. Likelihood to lead to R01s (or equivalent level funding from extramural sources)

 Recipients of last year’s 2007-2008 CNS Pilot and Feasibility award are eligible to apply for a second year of funding.